-The reliability of the first wave of a block is computed as $a_1/(a_1+a_2)$ , where $a_i$ denotes the amplitude of the ith wave.
-The first wave of a block is deemed as reliable if its reliability is greater than a predefined threshold (0.67).
-By observing a few images of low quality, a minimum reliability that guarantees that at least one correct seed, which is a ridge region, can be generated is selected as the threshold.
-A smaller threshold value may increase the number of seeds and thereby increase the computational complexity.
-On the other hand, a larger threshold value may miss some ridge regions.
+- 2) Seed Selection: The reliability of the first wave of a block is computed as $a_1/(a_1 + a_2)$, where a_i denotes the amplitude of the ith wave.
+The first wave of a block is deemed as reliable if its reliability is greater than a threshold (0.67).
 A reliable first wave is represented by a node in a graph.
 The adjacent nodes (waves) that are continuous are connected by edges.
 All connected components with more than 20 nodes in the graph are used as seeds and the seeds are sorted in the decreasing order of size (the number of blocks).
-An auxiliary image of $N_H \times N_W$ pixels, $I_S(m,n)$ , is created to record the seed index of each block. $I_S(m, n)$ is 0 for the blocks that do not belong to any seed.
-The seed selection algorithm is illustrated in Fig. 7.
-Seeds selected in this step may include both ridge and crease regions.
-For instance, one of the three seeds in Fig. 7 is a crease region.

-2.1.3 Region Growing

-Each seed is grown in turn by a region growing algorithm (see pseudocode RegionGrow).
-The three inputs to this algorithm are $s_k$ , $I_S$ , and $I_W$ . $s_k$ denotes the index of the current seed. $I_S$ is an image of $N_H \times N_W$ pixels that is used to record the seed index of all blocks. $I_W$ is an image of $N_H \times N_W$ pixels that is used to represent the selected waves in the current region. $I_W(m,n) = i, i = 1, 2, \dots, 6$ indicates the ith wave is selected in block (m, n). $I_W(m, n) = 0$ indicates no wave is selected in block (m, n).
-Initially, the current region consists of only the current seed, namely, $I_W(m,n) = 1$ for blocks belonging to the current seed and 0 for the remaining blocks.
+An auxiliary image of $N_H \times N_W$ pixels, $I_S(m,n)$, is created to record the seed index of each block. $I_S(m,n)$ is 0 for the blocks that do not belong to any seed.
+Seeds selected in this step may include both ridge regions and crease regions.
+For instance, one of the six seeds in Fig. 7(c) is a crease region. - 3) Region Growing: Each seed is grown in turn by a region growing algorithm (see pseudocode RegionGrow).
+The three inputs to this algorithm are s_k , I_S , and I_W . s_k denotes the index of the current seed.
+I_S is an image of $N_H \times N_W$ pixels that is used to record the seed index of all blocks.
+I_W is an image of $N_H \times N_W$ pixels that is used to represent the current region. $I_W(m,n)=i, i=1,2,\cdots,6$ indicates the ith wave is selected in block (m,n). $I_W(m,n)=0$ indicates no wave is selected in block (m,n).
+Initially, the current region consists of only the current seed, namely, $I_W(m,n)=1$ for blocks belonging to the current seed and 0 for the remaining blocks.
 The region growing algorithm iteratively selects waves in new blocks that are continuous with the current region, and adds them to the current region, until no more waves can be added.
-An example is given in Fig. 8 to show the region growing process for a seed that is a ridge region and a seed that is a crease region.